Ultimate WordPress Time to First Byte (TTFB) Guide

 Server Hardware and Capacity

 Now, let’s talk hardware, shall we?
 WordPress can be as resource-hungry as a kid raiding the pantry after school.
 If your server’s hardware isn’t robust enough—imagine trying to host a rock concert in your living room—your TTFB will, predictably, suffer.
-Measuring server capacity ensures that the traffic load doesn’t overwhelm, so you don’t end up sharing that virtual living room with a hundred neighbors.
+Measuring server capacity ensures that the traffic load doesn’t overwhelm, so you don’t end up sharing that virtual living room with a hundred neighbours.

 Servers don’t quite operate on pedals, but tweaking their hardware may just be the energy boost they— and your WordPress site—so desperately need.